Simple Calculator via UDP in Java

-Networking is a two-way communication between a host and a server, rather an exchange of information.
-Any server is setup to respond to specific queries as requested by a client.
-There are many different kinds of server based on the utility they provide to the users.
-Some examples include File Server, Application Server, Domain Server etc.
+Networking is two-way communication between a host and a server, rather than an exchange of information.
+Any server is set up to respond to specific queries as requested by a client.
+There are many different kinds of servers based on the utility they provide to the users.
+Some examples include File Server, Application Server, Domain Server, etc.

 Let’s take an example to demonstrate how a request by any client is handled in the client-server model of communication.
-Assume that there is a company X which has hundreds of employees each working on their own system and most of them use printer to print some report or invoice etc. Installing printer on every system is not a very economical solution to the problem of providing printing facility to the users.
-An alternative to this is to setup a Print Server and install a printer on that system.
-When any employee wants to print something, he or she can send a request to the server asking to reserve the printer for him/her.
-The server on receiving the request has to make a decision based on many factors like availability of printer, rate of incoming requests etc, and finally respond to the request telling the client about the status of printer.
+Assume that there is a company X that has hundreds of employees each working on their own system and most of them use the printer to print some report or invoice etc. Installing printers on every system is not a very economical solution to the problem of providing printing facilities to the users.
+An alternative to this is to set up a Print Server and install a printer on that system.
+When an employee wants to print something, he or she can send a request to the server asking to reserve the printer for him/her.
+The server on receiving the request has t Client-Side Programming make a decision based on many factors like availability of printer, rate of incoming requests, etc, and finally, respond to the request telling the client about the status of printer.
 One fundamental aspect of any server is that it should be specific, not generic.
-It must not generate similar response to every request rather respond based on the nature of request, the client to which it is responding etc.
+It must not generate a similar response to every request rather respond based on the nature of the request, the client to which it is responding, etc.

-This article is the implementation of simple calculator-server via UDP wherein the client will send the mathematical equation to the server and the server will respond with the answer to equation.
+This article is the implementation of a simple calculator-server via UDP wherein the client will send the mathematical equation to the server and the server will respond with the answer to the equation.

 Instead of invoking only a send() call, the client also invokes receive() call.
 Rest all steps remain the same.

 - Creation of DatagramSocket: First, a datagramSocket object is created to carry the packet to the destination and to receive it whenever the server sends any data.

 - Creation of DatagramPacket: In this step, the packet for sending/receiving data via a datagramSocket is created.